vivainio/adhocpush/README.md

 Central dispatcher would look at _type and give it to the plugin registered to handle that type.
 The rest is up to the plugin.

 Current state: no code has been written yet.

+Suggested tooling: Node & express.js for the web interface, Java for the client end.